Shanly Weber, MA, SEP

 Initially developed to work specifically to help resolve trauma that occurred abruptly, over decades, SE has also proved to be extremely beneficial in treating all forms of trauma, including childhood trauma and developmental trauma, as well as anxiety disorders and other forms of physiological distress.

 It’s my belief and experience that the most important aspect of healing trauma is through initially creating safety and trust, which are often compromised through traumatic experiences.
 In sessions, we start with where you are as I slowly and gently begin to evaluate your nervous system and identify your access points.
 In sessions, I notice and track your physical responses—movements, sensations, tone, posture, etc—as I help orient you to a place of safety.
-Somatic Experiencing can be done with or without gentle touch, depending on what you feel comfortable with and is an integral part of trauma therapy and somatic therapy.
+Somatic Experiencing can be done with or without gentle touch, depending on what you feel comfortable with and is an integral part of trauma therapy and somatic touch therapy.

 In using SE, we do not go immediately into the trauma, as doing such can often exacerbate rather than relieve distressing emotions and sensations.
 Rather, we begin with increasing the capacity and resilience of the nervous system through titration, a term and process developed by Dr. Levine.
 Titration literally means to dilute the process so as not to overwhelm the system.
 Because trauma over-stimulates the nervous system, making everything feel like “too much,” “too fast,” “too soon,” we counter the fight/flight/freeze response by slowly and gently working through small pieces of the trauma/traumatic experience at a time, gradually working toward the trauma vortex, while consistently strengthening and regulating nervous system capacity.